• Skip to primary navigation

 Oil, salt and flour added to the yeast mixture followed by the flour.

-• Knead at a medium speed for 5 minutes, or by hand for 10 minutes.
-The dough should end up like picture 10 and 11, very smooth, elastic-y and the sides of the bowl should be completely clean.
+• Knead at a medium speed for 5 minutes or by hand for 10 minutes.
+The dough should end up like pictures 10 and 11, very smooth and elastic-y, and the sides of the bowl should be completely clean.

 • Remove the dough hook and cover the bowl with a clean dish towel to rise in a warm place.